Trinovantes/WoWPay2Win/README.md

 ## Setting up Nginx

 Create the nginx configuration file (`/etc/nginx/sites-available/wowpay2win.com`).
-The SSL options are initially commented out because those files do not exist yet.
-This will allow us to start nginx for the initial authentication without getting `FileDoesNotExist` errors.
+We will not add SSL options yet because our certificate files do not exist yet.
 ```
 #-------------------------------------------------------------------------------
 # wowpay2win.com